Tomb Raider: The Last Revelation: Release

 The first rumours of The Last Revelation emerged in May 1999.
-The PlayStation version released on 22 November in North America and 3 December in Europe.
+The PlayStation version released on 24 November in North America and 3 December in Europe.
 The PC version was released 24 November in North America, and 3 December in Europe.
 A "Millennium Edition" for the PC version included a limited edition comic from Top Cow Productions's Tomb Raider comic series, a pewter figurine of Lara, and an exclusive collectable card game.
 The edition was sold through Eidos, Babbage's, Software, Etc. and Electronics Boutique.
 The PC version was re-released on Steam on 29 November 2012.
 The Dreamcast version was released on 24 March 2000 in Europe and 25 March in North America.

 The PlayStation and Dreamcast versions were published in Japan by Capcom on 19 July.
 A port for Mac OS, developed by Westlake Interactive and published by Aspyr, was released in North America on 12 June.
+The Last Revelation will also be released for Evercade in April 2025 as part of Tomb Raider Collection 2, published by the console's designer Blaze Entertainment in partnership with current developers Crystal Dynamics.
+A Gold Edition of the game, developed by a veteran team led by Phil Campbell, was originally in production.
+The level plans would have followed a plot with Lara pursuing the Fountain of Youth.
+The Gold Edition was scrapped for unspecified reasons, and Campbell would move on to Quantic Dream to help develop The Nomad Soul.

 Eidos promoted The Last Revelation heavily starting in October 1999, allotting a budget of $5 million.
 Described by Eidos vice president Paul Baldwin as the company's largest marketing campaign to date, it included billboard advertisements in multiple cities, themed products at multiple stores, ads using the Tomb Raider comic, and a demo disc distribution deal with Pizza Hut.
 As part of the promotion in the UK, Eidos collaborated with The Times to create a standalone level; the narrative pretext features Lara in conversation with Times editor Peter Stothard before going on an adventure to Egypt.
-The level was offered for download from a special website.
-A Gold Edition of the game, developed by a veteran team led by Phil Campbell, was originally in production.
-The level plans would have followed a plot with Lara pursuing the Fountain of Youth.
-The Gold Edition was scrapped for unspecified reasons, and Campbell would move on to Quantic Dream to help develop The Nomad Soul.
+The level was offered for download from a special website, and bundled into the Evercade release.